-Supplier has promoted and delivered all the added value activity agree for this reporting period
+Supplier has promoted and delivered all the added value activity agree for this reporting period.
+Supplier has captured the number of Training Hours delivered to Civil Servants via workshops, lunch and learns, online tutorials including learning metrics.

-Met Partially met Not met Supplier has delivered all added value activity All SoW owners are made aware of the added value activity Supplier has delivered some added value activity >100% of SoW owners made aware of added value activity.
-Supplier has failed to deliver any of the agreed added value activity. >80% of SoW owners made aware of added value activity.
+Met Partially met Not met Supplier has delivered all added value activity All SoW owners are made aware of the added value activity Target 5 or more hours per month delivered to 10 or more Home Office employees.
+Supplier has delivered some added value activity >100% of SoW owners made aware of added value activity. >5 or more hours per month delivered to 10 or more Home Office employees.
+Supplier has failed to deliver any of the agreed added value activity. >80% of SoW owners made aware of added value activity. >5 or more hours per month delivered to 10 or more Home Office employees.